sasly2048/MetricGreen/README.md

 Our architecture digitizes and secures the lifecycle of a carbon credit end-to-end:

 1. **Security Setup (Reputation Bond)**
-   Producers deposit a stablecoin bond (USDC/DAI) into a smart contract escrow.
+   Producers deposit into a smart contract escrow.
 This acts as strict financial collateral against fraudulent reporting.

 2. **Data Ingestion & ZK-Verification**
    Production metrics are routed via IoT sensors and Chainlink Functions.
 Producers generate a local **Zero-Knowledge Proof** to mathematically confirm compliance with environmental thresholds without uploading any raw proprietary data.